saadtarik/Sample-Codes/README.md

-# Grad_Research
+# Sample Codes
-Includes codes for graduate research
+Includes sample codes in R and Matlab from grad school